iudexus/RestomodKB/notes.md

 - Add momentary cap replacing jumper in SCRLK line to switch
 - remove extra/extraneous hardware - or not.
 At least disconnect logic diode D1.

+Hybrid note: the LEDs are set up for control via voltage sinking on a shared power rail.
+Supply 5v to the rail and use 2 pins to sink for CPS and NUM.  look into how reset could be shorted on at/tx switching using momentary circuit still to allow light to light on at setting.  - there must be some old logic circuit here to use, probably out to USB header --there are 2 pins in IC header connecting directly to switch outputs like I suspected.
+Must be TX and RX.
+WHerever that lands, I can install my reset circuit and 50% chance it'll work with the scrlk light

 Next steps PROGRAMMING:
  - Identify which variables types need to be matching if any to handle shift case
  - identify how to handle shift case since letters are all being sent as capitals